High-Level Policy Conference

 • KONSTANTINOS CHATZIFOTIS, European Affairs Manager, Motor Oil

-Moderator: ROSALINDE VAN DER VLIES, Clean Planet Director, DG RTD, European Commission
+Moderated by ROSALINDE VAN DER VLIES, Clean Planet Director, DG RTD, European Commission

 11:00 – 12:00